github/docs/contente/pull-requests/colaborando com solicitações pull/propondo-alterações-ao-seu-trabalho-com-solicitações-pull/creating-a-pull-request.md

 ---
 title: Creating a pull request
-intro: 'Create a pull request to propose and collaborate on changes to a repository.
+intro: 'Create a pull to propose and collaborate on changes to a repository.
 These changes are proposed in a *branch*, which ensures that the default branch only contains finished and approved work.'
 permissions: 'Anyone with read access to a repository can create a pull request. {% data reusables.enterprise-accounts.emu-permission-propose %}'
 redirect_from:
   - /github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request